 September’s name comes from the Latin word septem, meaning “seven.”
 This month had originally been the seventh month of the early Roman calendar.

-This year, Labor Day (the first Monday in September) falls on the 2nd.
+- September 7—the first Monday in September—is Labor Day.
 Canadians also observe Labour Day.

-The month ends with Michaelmas on September 29.
+- September 29 is Michaelmas.
 Michaelmas is an ancient Celtic “Quarter Day” which marked the end of the harvesting season and was steeped in folklore.

 Have fun with these strange celebrations in September!